sampsyo/cs6120/content/blog/2020-10-04-alive/index.md

 2. Alive discharges SMT formulas that encode the semantics of LLVM operations and datatypes.
 3. The formulas from step 2 are used as verification conditions and passed to an SMT solver.
 3. SMT solver either verifies the optimization as valid or returns a counterexample showing why the optimization is wrong.
-4. (Optional step) If optimization is correct, Alive synthesizes C++ code that can then generate the relevant optimization to optimize LLVM code.
+4. (Optional step) If the optimization is correct, Alive synthesizes C++ code that can then generate the relevant optimization to optimize LLVM code.

 ### Alive's DSL